ScottishCovidResponse/hugo_source_files/content/docs/data_pipeline/R/2_dp_name/_index.md

 ![image alt text](front.png)

-[^1]: Note that if you try to follow this URL using Safari, your file will be renamed `Unknown.dms`...
+[^1]: Note that if you try to follow this URL using Safari, your file will be renamed to `Unknown.dms`.
+However, we don't recommend using this method to download files, so nothing to worry about.